KasperskyLab/Kaspresso/wiki/09_Kaspresso-Allure.md

 ...
 }
 ```
-To watch, to launch and to experiment with all of this staff you can with special sample [**kaspresso-allure-support-sample**](../samples/kaspresso-allure-support-sample/src/androidTest/kotlin/com/kaspersky/kaspresso/alluresupport/sample).
+[**kaspresso-allure-support-sample**](../samples/kaspresso-allure-support-sample/src/androidTest/kotlin/com/kaspersky/kaspresso/alluresupport/sample) is available to watch, to launch and to experiment with all of this staff.

 ## _Watch result_
 So you added the list of needed Allure-supporting interceptors to your Kaspresso configuration and launched the test.
 After the test finishes there will be **sdcard/allure-results** dir created on the device with all the files processed to be included to Allure-report.

 This dir should be moved from the device to the host machine which will do generate the report.

-For example you can use **adb pull** command on your host for this.
-Let say you want to locate the data for the report at **/Users/username/Desktop**, so you call:
+For example, you can use **adb pull** command on your host for this.
+Let say you want to locate the data for the report at **/Users/username/Desktop/allure-results**, so you call:
 ```
 adb pull /sdcard/allure-results /Users/username/Desktop
 ```